TLDR

 Tools like GitHub Copilot based on OpenAI's Codex, which is a GPT-3 derivative, are especially strong at this.

-Last but not least, GPTs can analyse unstructured data.
+Last but not least, GPTs can analyze unstructured data.
 For example, you can take a screenshot of a Google Analytics report, send it to the chatbot and ask to find insights, and it will.
-GPT 4o, 4.1 and Claude 3.7 can do it with about 95% accuracy.
+GPT-5, GPT-5.1 and Claude Opus 4.7 can do it with about 95% accuracy.

 How Was GPT Invented?